csu-hci-projects/FA24-LaraG-MooreT/README.md

     + This boss charater has an AI with tree
       +  The boss has health and a gun that shoots the player
       +  The bosses AI looks at the player and periodically shoots
+      +  Boss animations
     + Added a spawner that can spawn a boss based on targets shot count
 * Added a light switch 🥳
+* Added a falling spike
+      + Spike falls on player when walking unde it
 * Created the third level
     + Has 3 hidden targets you have to destroy
     + Has ammo and health pick ups